THE NEW ERA OF SPACE COMMERCE BEGINS AT SPACECOM.

 - Deep ocean robotics operations

-Visionary speakers included:
+Visionary speakers from the 2017 show included:

 - Jose A. Gutierrez, PhD, Director, Technology and Innovation, Transocean